-portfolios with any number of distinct components.
+Theorem 3 has potential applications in several areas of economics.
+In finance and insurance contexts, the supermodular ordering is useful for comparing the degree of dependence among asset returns or insurance claims in a portfolio.
+In contrast to the approach taken by Epstein and Tanny (1980) and Patton (2009), who compare only bivariate distributions, we can, by focusing on mixture distributions, compare interdependence according to the supermodular ordering for portfolios with any number of distinct components.
 Mixture distributions are increasingly used by financial economists to model positively dependent risks in a portfolio, but our theorem yields supermodular dominance results for a wider class of such distributions than previous analyses (e.g. Cousin and Laurent, 2008).
 Macroeconomists seeking to understand the sources of variation in aggregate production are naturally interested in the interdependence of output levels across sectors.
 Hennessy and Lapan (2003) have in fact proposed using the supermodular ordering to make such comparisons of "systematic risk".
 In the spirit of our mixture distribution analysis, Foerster, Sarte, and Watson (2011) have empirically explored how the relative importance of aggregate vs. sectoral shocks affects the covariation of output levels across sectors and hence the volatility of overall output.
 In a similar spirit, theoretical analyses of coordination games have used mixture distributions to examine how changes in the degree of interdependence in agents' information affect the volatility of aggregate behavior (Myatt and Wallace, 2012).
-Theorem 4 provides a flexible method for generating or modeling distributions that are comparable according to the supermodular ordering, by changing the relative importance of aggregate and idiosyncratic shocks.
+Theorem 3 provides a flexible method for generating or modeling distributions that are comparable according to the supermodular ordering, by changing the relative importance of aggregate and idiosyncratic shocks.

-4 Comparing Distributions Generated from Heterogeneous Lotteries
+4 Comparing Lotteries